enzeruk/Classification-Algorithms/README.md

 # Data Classification Algorithms

 Description: Implementation of classification algorithms in 2020 for the elective course "Pattern Recognition" for my undergraduate studies in Computer Science and
 Engineering at University of Ioannina.
-The two data experiments named 'spambase.data' and 'credit card clients dataset.xls' are problems of binary classification.
+The two data experiments named `spambase.data` and `credit card clients dataset.xls` are problems of binary classification.
 These experiments will be utilized for the needs of this assignment.

 **Programming language: Python**